-In this article we will give your the 5 signs of emotional abuse that can't be ignored.
+In this article you will learn the 5 signs of emotional abuse that can't be ignored.

 Even from within the relationship, it can take time before either party realizes that abuse exists within their partnership.
 Like toxic waste, the abusive behavior slowly contaminates the couple's marriage or committed relationship.

-Abusive is different than marital discord.
+Abuse is different than marital or committed relationship discord.
 The intent of emotional abuse is to dominate, to control.
-Abuse may be a husband attempting to bully his wife to demonstrate he is "the boss," or the opposite, a wife "bullying" her husband to claim superiority.
+Abuse may be a husband attempting to bully his wife to demonstrate that he is 'he boss,' or the opposite, a wife 'bullying' her husband to claim her role of superiority.

-Regardless, an emotionally abusive wife or an emotionally abusive husband is wrong in his or her approach.
+Regardless, an emotionally abusive partner is wrong in his or her approach.
 Each person has a God-given right, a human right, to live free of the control of others!

 Examples of relationship conflict verses relationship abuse

 Arguing over what color to paint the bedroom is not a sign of emotional abuse.
-Rather, this quarreling is an expression of different opinions, and though the bickering is unfortunate and unpleasant, it does not mean you are in an emotionally abusive relationship.
+Rather, this quarrelling is an expression of differing opinions, and though the bickering is unfortunate and unpleasant, it does not mean you are in an emotionally abusive relationship.

-Arguing with the intent to establish a relationship rule that a particular individual — be it the husband or the wife or male or female partner — "always makes the decisions" regarding how to decorate the home, regardless of how his or her partner feels, this is abuse.
+Arguing with the intent to establish a relationship rule that a particular individual — be it the husband or the wife or a male or female partner — 'always makes the decisions' regarding how to decorate the home, regardless of how his or her partner feels, this is abuse.

-Mary needs to make an important phone call and is insistent that her husband quiets the children, so their playing does not disturb her call.
-This is not emotional abuse.
+If Mary needs to make an important phone call and is insistent that her husband quiets the children, so their playing does not disturb her call, this is not emotional abuse.
 In this case, Mary only wants some help from her husband.

-Greg insists that his wife is responsible to ALWAYS keep the children quiet so as not to disturb him when he watches TV, takes a nap, uses the phone, or simply wants quiet time.
-The "always" implies an entitlement to be treated special regardless of how Cindy feels or what her needs might be — this is emotional abuse.
+If Greg insists that his wife is responsible to ALWAYS keep the children quiet so they don't disturb him when he watches TV, takes a nap, uses the phone, or simply wants quiet time, this is emotional abuse.
+The 'always' implies an entitlement to be treated special regardless of how Cindy feels or what her needs might be — this is emotional abuse.

 Joe, wanting to get together with some friends and go to a sports bar to enjoy a game meets with opposition from his wife Mary.
-Mary explains that on this particular evening her mother is having a birthday party and she would like to attend together with him.
+Mary explains that on this particular evening her mother is having a birthday party and she would like him to attend with her.
 They argue about whether Joe should go to the sports bar or the birthday party.
-This is not abuse.
-Rather, this is an opinion as to what is more important, family responsibility, or relaxation.
+This is not emotional abuse.
+Rather, this is an argument more about about what is more important to them as a couple, family responsibility, or relaxation.

-The above examples that are labeled "abusive" are because the intent is to establish permanent and systematic control over one's partner.
+In the above examples that are labeled 'abusive' the intent is to establish permanent and systematic control over one's partner.

-It makes no difference whether the abuse is from an emotionally abusive wife or an emotionally abusive husband — abuse by anyone is wrong.
+It makes no difference which partner is abusive — abuse by anyone is wrong.

-The "intent" of the disagreement is one of the most important signs of emotional abuse.
-When the intent is to establish superiority and entitlement over one's partner, this then is emotional abuse.
+The 'intent' of the disagreement is one of the most important signs of emotional abuse.
+When the intent is to establish superiority and entitlement over one's partner, then it is emotional abuse.

-Every person is of equal value, and no one has the right to lord over another.
-Should an individual try to claim superiority and claim the right to control his or her partner, this then is abuse and must be resisted and denounced.
+Every person is of equal value, and no one has the right to control another person.
+Should an individual try to claim superiority and claim the right to control his or her partner, this is abuse and must be resisted and denounced.

 Here are the 5 signs of emotional abuse that can't be ignored: